scylladb/scylla-operator/docs/source/performance.md

 Setting up kubelet configuration is provider specific.
 Please check the docs for your distribution or talk to your provider.

-Pods which receive a Guaranteed Quality of Service class can take advantage of this option.
+Only pods within the [Guaranteed QoS class](https://kubernetes.io/docs/tasks/configure-pod-container/quality-service-pod/#create-a-pod-that-gets-assigned-a-qos-class-of-guaranteed)) can take advantage of this option.
-As Guaranteed pods whose containers fit the requirements for being statically assigned are scheduled to the node, CPUs are removed from the shared pool and placed in the cpuset for the container.
+When such pod lands on a Node, kubelet will pin them to specific CPUs, and those won't be part of the shared pool.

 In our case there are two requirements each ScyllaCluster must fulfill to receive a Guaranteed QoS class:
 * resource request and limits must be equal or only limits have to be provided